wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SdsTypeProperty_1-0.md

 Uom is the unit of measure for the property.
 The Uom of a property may be specified by the name or the abbreviation.
 The names and abbreviations of Uoms are case sensitive.

 The InterpolationMode and Uom of a property can be overridden on the stream.
-For more information, see [Streams](xref:sdsStreams1-0#propertyoverrides).
+For more information, see [PropertyOverrides in Streams](xref:sdsStreams1-0#propertyoverrides).

 ## Supported units of measure

-For a list of units of measures that are supported for an SdsTypeProperty, see [Units of measure](xref:unitsOfMeasure1-0#supported-units-of-measure).
+For a list of units of measures that are supported for an SdsTypeProperty, see [Units of measure](xref:SupportedUOM1-0).